chledowski/word_embeddings_for_nli/README.md

 To download pretrained word embeddings run `python src/scripts/fetch_data/fetch_embeddings.py`.
 You can choose to download only Glove by using argument `--embedding glove` or only Glove trained on wikipedia by using `--embedding wiki`.

+### Retrofitting
+For retrofitting, run `python src/scripts/retrofitting/retrofitting.py`.
+Remember to set appropriate arguments!

+### Training NLI model

-To train a model (currently supported are: cbow, bilstm, esim) run (for cbow with glove wiki): `python src/scripts/train_eval/train_cbow.py root results/yourdir --embedding_name=wiki`
+To train a model (currently supported are: cbow, bilstm, esim) run: `python src/scripts/train_eval/train_cbow.py root results/yourdir --embedding_name=wiki`(for cbow with glove wiki)